robertpeteuil/terraform-installer/README.md

 ---

-The **terraform-installer** script automates process of downloading and installing terraform using bash.
-It provides a quick method for installation on hew hosts,  installing updates and downgrading if necessary.
+The **terraform-install** script automates process of downloading and installing terraform.
+In essence, it automates the installation of an automation tool.

+This provides a quick method for installation on hew hosts, installing updates and downgrading if necessary.
 By default, the latest version is installed, but a specific version can be specified using `-i`.

-The automates the official method which requires manually downloading, extracting and installing the binary (even for updates).

 ### Official Installation Process

 - visit website download page
 - locate version for OS/CPU and download
 - find and extract binary from downloaded zip file
-- copy binary to location on PATH
+- copy binary to a directory on the PATH

 ### Installation with this Installer